Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 with $\pm \epsilon_h \equiv \pm \sqrt{\Delta^2 + \Omega_h^2}$ and $\pm \epsilon_c \equiv \pm \sqrt{\Delta^2 + \Omega_c^2}$ being the energy eigenvalues of the internal degrees of freedom in the hot and cold isochore process, respectively.
 Here, $f_{N}$ is a function of $\beta_{\rm COM}\omega_{\rm trap}$ whose detailed form varies with $N$.
 Since $f_{N=1}=1$, the ratio $\lambda$ is

 which is independent of the temperatures of the heat baths and the spectrum of the internal degrees of freedom.
-Although the exact form of $f_{N}$ nontrivially depends on $N$ in general, in the low COM temperature limit of $\beta_{\rm COM}\omega_{\rm trap} \gg 1$ the form of $f_{N}$ differs only by the parity of $N$ as
+Although the exact form of $f_{N}$ non-trivially depends on $N$ in general, in the low COM temperature limit of $\beta_{\rm COM}\omega_{\rm trap} \gg 1$ the form of $f_{N}$ differs only by the parity of $N$ as

-Though Eq.~(\ref{eq:lambda_N}) is obtained for the HO trapping potential, this expression is applicable for any type of the trapping potential in the low temperature limit, $\beta_{\rm COM}\omega_{\rm trap} \gg 1$, by replacing $\omega_{\rm trap}$ by the energy difference between the highest occupied and the lowest unoccupied levels of the trap at zero COM temperature.
-Although the analytical formula (\ref{eq:lambda_N}) is obtained for the isolated engines without outcoupling, it agrees with the numerical results for outcoupled case as shown in Fig.~4 in the main text.
+Interestingly, though Eq.~(\ref{eq:lambda_N}) is obtained for the isolated engines without outcoupling, we find that the numerical result (symbols) for $\lambda$ in Fig.~\eqref{fig:fermi} is well fitted by the above analytical formula (dashed lines).
+Finally, we add that even though Eq.~(\ref{eq:lambda_N}) is obtained for the HO trapping potential, it is applicable for any type of the trapping potential in the low temperature limit, $\beta_{\rm COM}\omega_{\rm trap} \gg 1$, by replacing $\omega_{\rm trap}$ by the energy difference between the highest occupied and the lowest unoccupied levels of the trap at zero COM temperature.